uwplse/analytics-data/README.md

 6. Read the output for information about cancellations and their replacement commands
 7. In the `graphs/` directory, you'll find svgs of proof flow graphs.

-Instructions for reproducing Q1 are a work in progress.

 ## Q2

 To reproduce the Git commits for the Q2 analysis, first create a new directory